-926.9 Hours of Work [Santa Cruz County]926.9 Hours of Work [Santa Cruz County]
+926.9 Hours of Work [Santa Cruz County]

-The operation of chainsaws and other power-driven saw equipment shall be restricted to the hours between 7:00 a.m. and 9:00 p.m., and shall be prohibited on Saturdays, Sundays, and nationally designated legal holidays.
-The operation of all other power equipment, except licensed highway vehicles, within 300 ft. of an occupied dwelling shall be restricted to the hours between 6:00 a.m. and 9:00 p.m., and shall be prohibited on Saturdays, Sundays and nationally designated legal holidays.

-An exception to this rule may be granted by the Director where he/she has found that no disturbance will result to the occupants of the dwelling from the use of such equipment.
+- (a) Except as provided in paragraph (b) below, the operation of chain saws and other power-driven equipment shall be restricted to the hours between 7:00 a.m. and 7:00 p.m., and shall be prohibited on Saturdays, Sundays, and nationally designated legal holidays.
+An exception to this rule may be granted by the Director where s/he has found that no disturbance will result from the use of such equipment. - (b) Within 300 feet of any occupied legal dwelling, the operation of chain saws and all other power equipment, except licensed highway vehicles, shall be restricted to the hours between 8:00 a.m. and 6:00 p.m., and shall be prohibited on Saturdays, Sundays and nationally designated legal holidays.
+The Director may grant an exception to allow operations between 7:00 a.m. and 7:00 p.m. within 300 feet of residences if a determination of no disturbance can be made based upon the occupant(s) agreement to a written request submitted by the RPF to the Director before plan approval. - (c) When it is anticipated that there will be staging of licensed vehicles outside the plan submitter's property between the hours of 9:00 p.m. and 7:00 a.m., the RPF shall provide an operating plan which reduces noise impacts to nearby residences.

-926.10 Log Hauling [Santa Cruz County]926.10 Log Hauling [Santa Cruz County]
+926.10 Log Hauling [Santa Cruz County]

-- (a) Log hauling on public roads is not permitted on Saturdays, Sundays, or on those days which are nationally designated legal holidays. - (b) Log hauling on public roads may be restricted or not permitted by the Director during commute hours or during school busing hours when necessary to prevent a serious hazard to traffic flow and safety or to prevent hazardous conditions that would endanger public safety. - (c) During log hauling on public roads, the timber operator may be required by the Director to post special traffic signs and/or flagpersons where determined to be necessary to prevent a hazard to traffic.
+- (a) Log hauling on public roads is not permitted on Saturdays, Sundays, or on those days which are nationally designated legal holidays. - (b) Log hauling on public roads, or private roads may be restricted or not permitted by the Director during commute hours or during school busing hours when necessary to prevent a serious hazard to traffic flow and safety or to prevent hazardous conditions that would endanger public safety. - (c) During log hauling on public roads, or on private roads the timber operator may be required by the Director to post special traffic signs and/or flagpersons where determined to be necessary to prevent a hazard to traffic.

-926.11 Flagging of Property Lines [Santa Cruz County]926.11 Flagging of Property Lines [Santa Cruz County]
+926.11 Flagging of Property Lines [Santa Cruz County]

-In addition to other flagging requirements in Subchapter 3 of Title 14 CCR, the Director, where necessary to protect adjoining properties may require flagging of approximate property lines on the site where any truck road, tractor road or harvest area is proposed within 100 ft. of a property line.
+The RPF or his/her supervised designee shall, prior to plan submission to the Department, flag the approximate property lines of the timberland owner's parcel on the site where any truck road, tractor road or harvest area is proposed within 100 feet of a property line.

-926.12 Soil [Santa Cruz County]926.12 Soil [Santa Cruz County]
+926.12 Soil [Santa Cruz County]